Skip to content

 What I love about this section

-• AICPA SOC and GDPR Compliant badges displayed prominently below the brand description
+• AICPA SOC and GDPR Compliant badges shown next to the company blurb reinforce security trust

 Integrations Strapi